susanev/uw-stars-cse/style.md

 ### Naming
 * Start all __class names__ with an uppercase letter, every following word in the class name should also start with an uppercase letter (e.g., Box, FancyBox, SuperFancyBox).
 * Start all __method names__ with a lowercase letter, every following word in the method name should start with an uppercase letter (.e.g., triangle, printTriangle, printFancyTriangle).
+* Start all __variable names__ with a lowercase letter, every following word in the variable name should start with an uppercase letter (.e.g., border, borderColor).
+* __Constants__ should be named in all uppercase letters, with the words separated by underscores (e.g., ROCKET_SIZE).

 ### Methods
 * Reduce redundancy in your program by using __static methods__, but do not create methods that do too little.